adrianvla/geo-game/README.md

 ### License
-By using, adapting, downloading this in any shape or form, you agree to CC-BY-NC-SA.
+By using, adapting, downloading this in any shape or form, you agree to MIT.
 This work is licensed under that license.

 # Updates